julia-actions/julia-format/README.md

 ## Legacy Docker Version

+> NOTE: this section is deprecated.
+It's advised you use the format check example above.

 Github action which verifies [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) was on `.jl` files.
 See the help message in [format.jl](./format.jl) for detailed description of flags/arguments.